 - if the law so provides.

-The court shall always state why it appoints the guardian, how the rights and duties of the guardian are defined and for how long the guardian is appointed.
+The court shall always state why it appoints the guardian, how his rights and duties are defined and for how long he is appointed.
 It shall also decide whether reports are to be made to the court and whether the guardian is entitled to reimbursement of all or some of his expenses and to remuneration.

 Tip: The most common form of proceeding in which a guardian is appointed for a child is a divorce proceeding.
 You can read how to proceed in our article.